stoplightio/elements/CONTRIBUTING.md

 If you did changes in the `elements-core`, this means that all 3 packages should be released.

 If it's difficult to figure out what changes happened since the last release, there is never any harm in releasing all the packages.
-This will not cause any issues, meanwhile - for example - releasing only `elements` but not realeasing `elements-core` can cause serious errors.
+This will not cause any issues, meanwhile - for example - releasing only `elements` but not releasing `elements-core` can cause serious errors.

 Here is how we do versioning: